Attilio Colonello: Biography

 Born in Milan, Colonello studied architecture in Milan with Gio Ponti and Ernesto Rogers.
 He first drew critical praise for his designs for La traviata at the Maggio Musicale Fiorentino in 1956.
 This was followed by designs for Arrigo Boito's Mefistofele at La Scala in 1958.
 He designed several more Milan productions, including Don Pasquale in 1965 and two productions for Margherita Wallmann: the première of Ildebrando Pizzetti’s Clitennestra in 1965 and another Don Pasquale in 1973.

 In 1962 Colonello made his United States debut at the Dallas Civic Opera with a critically acclaimed production of Giuseppe Verdi's Otello.
 He designed another production at that house following a year, Monteverdi's L'incoronazione di Poppea.
 He worked for the Metropolitan Opera for the first time in 1964 when he designed a Jacobean Lucia di Lammermoor for Wallmann.
 He later designed two productions for Nathaniel Merrill at the Met: a 19th-century Luisa Miller (1968) and a gloomy Il trovatore (1969).

-Since 1964 Colonello has worked frequently as a scenic designer and director for the Teatro di San Carlo.
+Since 1964 Colonello worked frequently as a scenic designer and director for the Teatro di San Carlo.
 His first production with the company was Roberto Devereux, again with Wallmann as director.
 He then designed and directed productions of Adriana Lecouvreur (1966), the première of Jacopo Napoli’s Barone avaro, and Samson et Dalila (both 1970), Carmen (1975), La Gioconda (1977) and I puritani and Luisa Miller (both 1988).